Marijuana Institutional Investors Flock to Pot

 Now the signs are here that another marijuana market surge is in the works, and pension funds jumping in on pot stocks is a great sign.

 What this means for cannabis stocks is that there is a growing renown surrounding the industry that is drawing in these bigger players.

 Moreover, pension funds are stable, “sticky” investors, meaning they put money in for the long haul.
 That means long-term projections of growth and gains.
 That also means some of the largest funds in the country are now projecting long-term growth in the industry, which is good news for us “little guy” investors looking to make a buck.

 The trend also may lead to the creation of a positive feedback loop, whereby institutional investors pour money into the marijuana industry, which then uses said capital to fund growth projects, which then increases profits, which then boosts stock value, which then gives access to more capital, drawing in more investors, etc.

 Marijuana stocks are already among the best investment targets for small-hold investors.
 It’s now looking like the big fish are finally taking notice and finding their courage to invest in an industry that is still in its growth phase.

 And pension funds will hardly be the last marijuana institutional investors.
-As political moves like the SAFE Banking Act in the U.S. gain traction, there’s a good chance that we may see other large investors flock to the pot stock market.
+As political moves like the Secure And Fair Enforcement Banking Act of 2019 (SAFE Banking Act) in the U.S. gain traction, there’s a good chance that we may see other large investors flock to the pot stock market.